 Every year, research firm Audit Analytics publishes a study about financial restatement trends.
-In 2018, the number of public companies that amended their annual reports increased by 18%.
+In 2018, the number of public companies that amended their annual financial reports increased by 18%.

 Many of these amendments were due to minor technical issues, however.
 Of the 400 public companies that amended their returns in 2018, only 30 amended 10-Ks (or 8%) were due to financial restatements.
 But this was up from 13 amended 10-Ks (or 4%) in 2017.
 Any time a company restates its financial results, it raises a red flag and prompts stakeholders to dig deeper.

-Reasons for restatement
+Reasons for financial restatement

 The Financial Accounting Standards Board (FASB) defines a restatement as a revision of a previously issued financial statement to correct an error.
 Whether they’re publicly traded or privately held, businesses may reissue their financial statements for several “mundane” reasons.
 Management might have misinterpreted the accounting standards, requiring the company’s external accountant to adjust the numbers.
 Or they simply may have made minor mistakes and need to correct them.

-Leading causes for restatements include:
+Leading causes for financial restatements include:

 - Recognition errors (for example, when accounting for leases or reporting compensation expense from backdated stock options),